-Pie Chart in SSRS is very useful to display the High level data and Sometimes, it can be visually good if we display the data in Pie Chart.
-For example, Sales by region, Country wide customers count etc. In this article we will show you, How to create and configure the Pie charts in SQL Server Reporting Services 2014
+Pie Chart in SSRS is useful to display High-level data, and Sometimes, it can be visually pleasing if we show the data in Pie Chart.
+For example, Sales by region, Countrywide customers count, etc.

 SQL Command we used in the above screenshot is:

 SELECT Geo.[EnglishCountryRegionName] AS [Country] ,Geo.[StateProvinceName] AS [State] ,Geo.[City] ,Cust.FirstName +' '+ Cust.LastName AS [Full Name] ,Cust.EnglishEducation AS Education ,Cust.EnglishOccupation AS Occupation ,SUM(Cust.YearlyIncome) AS YearlyIncome ,SUM(Fact.SalesAmount)AS SalesAmount FROM DimCustomer AS Cust INNER JOIN FactInternetSales AS Fact ON Cust.CustomerKey = Fact.CustomerKey INNER JOIN [DimGeography] AS Geo ON Cust.GeographyKey = Geo.GeographyKey GROUP BY Geo.[EnglishCountryRegionName] ,Geo.[StateProvinceName] ,Geo.[City] ,Cust.FirstName ,Cust.LastName ,Cust.EnglishEducation ,Cust.EnglishOccupation ORDER BY [Country]